rherzal/model-based-fir-filter/README.md

 ## Model design

 The filter was designed to operate at a sampling frequency of 1 KHz and to have a cut-off frequency of 100 Hz.
-The coefficients were generated using [FIIIR!](https://fiiir.com/) having a rectangular window type and the general model was created in SIMULINK after which the Embedded Coder feature was used to generate ARM M compatible code.
+The coefficients were generated using [FIIIR!](https://fiiir.com/), having a rectangular window type, and the general model was created in SIMULINK after which the Embedded Coder feature was used to generate ARM M compatible code.

 The input of the model was designed to accept a uint16 data type, as the one returned by the ADC peripheral of the microcontroller.